douglask3/webpageGenerator/content/docs/cv.md

 ### Software Tool
 Collaborations on various projects has lead me to develop software packages to share across projects teams.
 Some these perform statistical model-comparisons; others run vegetation models themselves, and some help keep track for workflows and provenance when using a version control system model.
 Below are some of the most used software packages.
-More detail can be doun at [douglask3.github.io/tools](http://douglask3.github.io/tools), while an exhustive list can be found on my bitbucket and github repository pages detailed in the contact section.
+More detail can be found at [douglask3.github.io/tools](http://douglask3.github.io/tools), while an exhustive list can be found on my bitbucket and github repository pages detailed in the contact section.

 [Software Carpentry](http://software-carpentry.org/)
 : __Feb 2013__